Sweet Adelines International competition: Results by year

-The results of the most recent competition are included below.

 Quartet records

 Most international championships

 Although a quartet is not allowed to win more than one international competition, individuals from winning quartets are permitted to join a new quartet and compete again.
 As of 2016, 21 people have won "dual crowns" by singing in two champion quartets, one person has won three crowns, and one person has won four times.
 Several winners have changed their surname by marriage in between wins; this table lists their current name followed by the name(s) they had in their championship year (in brackets).
 The "international champions" table, above, lists the competitor's name at that time.

 Highest ever regional scores

 Quartets can contain members who are registered in different regions, in which case all their regions are listed.
 The regional competition in which they achieved their high score is marked in bold.
-The highest 30 scores ever achieved at any regional competition as of 2019 are as follows:
+The highest 30 scores ever achieved at any regional competition as of 2019, are as follows: